WTFAcademy/WTF-Ethers/en/04_SendETH/readme.md

 ## `Signer` Class

-Unlike `Web3.js`, which assumes that users will deploy Ethereum nodes locally and manage private keys and network connection status through this node (which is not actually the case), `ethers.js` manages network connection status with the `Provider` class, and manages keys securely and flexibly with the `Signer` class or `Wallet` class.
+Unlike `Web3.js`, which assumes that users will deploy Ethereum nodes locally and manage private keys and network connection status through this node (which is not actually the case), `ethers.js` manages network connection status with the `Provider` class, and manages keys securely and flexibly with the `Signer` class or `Wallet` class, separately.

 In `ethers`, the `Signer` class is an abstraction of an Ethereum account that can be used to sign messages and transactions, send signed transactions to the Ethereum network, and modify the blockchain state.
 The `Signer` class is an abstract class and cannot be instantiated directly, so we need to use its subclass: the `Wallet` class.

 ## `Wallet` Class

-The `Wallet` class inherits from the `Signer` class, and developers can use it to sign transactions and messages just like they own an Externally Owned Account (EOA) with a private key.
+The `Wallet` class inherits from the `Signer` class.
+Developers can use it to sign transactions and messages just like they own an Externally Owned Account (EOA) with a private key.

 Below are several ways to create instances of the `Wallet` class: